codemonkeybot/azure-quickstart-templates/jmeter-ubuntu-kde-desktop/GettingStarted.md

-# Deploy an Ubuntu Mate Desktop VM with VSCode
+# Deploy an Ubuntu KDE Desktop VM with JMeter, Azul Java 8, X2GoServer, Dolphin, Mozilla Firefox and Google Chrome

-The purpose of this ARM Template is **Deploy an Ubuntu Mate Desktop VM with VSCode** inserting a few parameters.
+The purpose of this ARM Template is **Deploy an Ubuntu KDE Desktop VM with JMeter** inserting a few parameters.

 ## The Template